Sold goods for Cash Journal Entry

 Of course, returns depend on entity policy.

-Lets assume that customer can return within a period of 14 days.
+Let’s assume that the customer can return within 14 days.

 There will be a general clause like –